hashkat/hashkat/docs/keywords.md

 the function to improve efficiency of the retweet algorithm.
 Like the max time parameter you can use convenient strings like ‘minute’, ‘hour’, ‘day’, ‘month’, or ‘year’.
 You can also use Python syntax and multiply numbers to these strings.

 ####ideologies
-**(type: n/a)** This section of the input file determines abstract characterizations of entities.
+**(type: n/a)** This section of the input file determines abstract characterizations of agents.
 The motivation behind it is political views on Twitter and how different or similar people based on political views would act on retweets or hashtags.
 Make sure that the number of ideologies declared here is the same as ‘N BIN IDEOLOGIES’ variable in the “config static.h” header file.
 Once you declare ideologies you can then set the weights for each ideology in the regions section of the input file.
-You can also set the weights of a certain entity type tweeting about their ideology in the entities section of the input file.
+You can also set the weights of a certain agent type tweeting about their ideology in the agents section of the input file.

 ####naming_ideologies
 **(type: string)** The names of your ideologies is completely up to you and the syntax for declaring ideologies is as such: